jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 # Symmetric operations

-The WASI-crypto symmetric API was designed with the following constraints in mind:
+The `wasi-crypto` symmetric API was designed with the following constraints in mind:
 - It should support a wide range of common primitives and construction
 - It should be future proof and easy to extend without breaking changes
 - The API should be generic without preventing access to additional features each algorithm may support